 History of the Organization

-Since 1999 the OMHF has recognized 145 local heroes and groups, of which 100 are officers, 42 enlisted, and 3 'other.'
-These distinguished military personnel include 89 Army, 12 Navy, 18 Marines, 23 Air Force, 3 groups, 1 NASA and 1 Frontiersman.
-24 of the 145 inductees are recipients of the Medal of Honor.
-Sometimes a unit is given recognition such as in 2002 when the 10th U.S. Cavalry "Buffalo Soldiers" were honored, in 2005 when the Oklahoma Military Academy in Claremore was recognized and in 2011 and 2012 when different Tribes were recognized for their service as Code Talkers during WWI and WWII.
+Since 1999 the OKMHF has recognized 188 local heroes and groups, of which 124 are officers, 57 enlisted, and 7 'groups/others.'
+These distinguished military personnel include Army, Navy, Marines, Air Force, 7 groups, 2 NASA, 1 Frontiersman, and 1 Army Nurse Corps are included in the 188.
+31 are recipients of the Medal of Honor, and 12 are recipients of the MG Douglas O. Dollar Distinguished Public Service Award.
+Sometimes a unit is given recognition, such as the 10th U.S. Cavalry Regiment "Buffalo Soldiers" (2002); the Oklahoma Military Academy in Claremore (2005); ROTC's centennial (2016); and the Oklahoma National Guard (2017).
+Several Native American Tribes have been recognized in the form of individual servicemen, as well as groups, including the Comanche Code Talkers (2011); the Choctaw Code Talkers (2012); and the Pawnee Code Talkers (2015) for their service during WWI and WWII.

 The Oklahoma Military Heritage Foundation has formed an important partnership with the Oklahoma History Center.
 Without this partnership we would not have a base of operation and a permanent site within the Oklahoma Military History Display Area.